-Panasonic G9 versus Sony A99 II
+Panasonic G9 vs Sony A99 II

-The Panasonic Lumix DC-G9 and the Sony Alpha ALT-A99 II are two digital cameras that were announced, respectively, in November 2017 and September 2016.
+The Panasonic Lumix DC-G9 and the Sony Alpha ALT-A99 II are two digital cameras that were officially introduced, respectively, in November 2017 and September 2016.
 The G9 is a mirrorless interchangeable lens camera, while the A99 II is a DSLR.
 The cameras are based on a Four Thirds (G9) and a full frame (A99 II) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 42.2 MP.

 Body comparison: Panasonic G9 vs Sony A99 II

 The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Sony A99 II.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is notably larger (12 percent) than the Panasonic G9.
 Moreover, the A99 II is markedly heavier (29 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.